-On Friday, February 10 and Saturday, February 11 please join the GRPM and Grand Valley State University for a weekend commemorating the 50th anniversary of Apollo 1 tragedy.
+February 16 – 17 please join the GRPM and Grand Valley State University for a celebration of space exploration!

 On January 27, 1967, tragedy struck NASA’s Apollo program when a flash fire occurred in command module 012 during a launch pad test of the Apollo/Saturn space vehicle being prepared for the first piloted flight, the AS-204 mission.
 Three astronauts, Lt.
 Col. Virgil I. Grissom, a veteran of Mercury and Gemini missions; Lt.
 Col. Edward H. White, the astronaut who had performed the first United States extravehicular activity during the Gemini program; and Grand Rapids Native Roger B. Chaffee, an astronaut preparing for his first space flight, died in this tragic accident.